imPdhar/Advanced-Fitness-Tracker/readme.md

 # Advanced Fitness Tracker

-This was the Machine Learning code that was designed for Advanced fitness purposes in Smart India Hackathon- Hardware Edition.
+This was the Machine Learning code that was designed for Advanced fitness purposes.
-Complete analysis by Ashutosh Pandey can be viewed [here.](https://github.com/imPdhar/Advanced-Fitness-Tracker/blob/master/SmartIndiaHackathon.pdf)

-**Hardware Used-** Raspberry Pi 0w with custom charging circuit, BMP180(Pressure Sensor) and MPU9250(Gyro Sensor)
+**Hardware-** Raspberry Pi 0w with custom charging circuit, BMP180(Pressure Sensor) and MPU9250(Gyro Sensor)

-**Software Implemented**- Adobe XD to implement the potential Social-App for activity and 'Friends' feature and Spyder to code.
+**Tech stack-** Python 3.x, Sklearn, Scipy, Numpy, and Pandas.

 ## Features